 This plant, originally from Central America and used for ornamental purposes, quickly colonises rocks and cliffs, to the detriment of natural vegetation.
 Planting it in gardens should be avoided, as it spreads all over with no difficulty.

 HOTTENTOT FIG (Carpobrotus spp.)

 Behind the beautiful pink and yellow flowers, this South African succulent plant hides an invasive nature.
 Its carpet of leaves suffocates the native flowers and shrubs and the only solution for their protection is to uproot it and prevent it from spreading.

-FAUNA The invasion of animals introduced by man to environments different from their original habitats causes devastation among local communities.
-BALCK RAT (Rattus rattus) This species has caused more extinctions than any other in the world.
+BLACK RAT (Rattus rattus)

+This species has caused more extinctions than any other in the world.

 The rat has been eliminated from the islands of Giannutri Montecristo and La Scola